Data Mining in Healthcare – how data mining helps in healthcare?

 Healthcare providers find it too complex and voluminous to handle and analyze the massive amounts of electronic health records of patients and their related administrative reports by traditional methods.
 Healthcare data analytics has the capabilities to carry out this data analysis most efficiently and transform the large volume of stored data into useful information to predict future outcomes.
 Simply put, the goals of data analytics in healthcare are – prediction, modelling, and inference.

-Here are three major areas of applications of data mining in healthcare examples where data analytics in healthcare plays an important role are:
+Here are four major areas of applications of data mining in healthcare examples where data analytics in healthcare plays an important role are:

 Evaluation of the effectiveness of medical treatments